ckswilliams/modOpenREM/docs/netdicom-qr.rst

                             quote whole string
-      -sr                   Advanced: Query for structured report only studies -dup                  Advanced: Retrieve studies that are already in database
+      -sr                   Advanced: Query for structured report only studies -dup                  Advanced: Retrieve studies that are already in database -toshiba              Advanced: Attempt to retrieve CT dose summary objects and one image from each series

 As an example, if you wanted to query the PACS for DX images on the 5th April 2010 with any study descriptions including ``imported`` excluded, first you need to know the database IDs of the remote node and the local node you want the images